mathspp/mathspp/pages/02.blog/recursive-structural-pattern-matching/item.md

 Or(exprs=[Not(expr=And(exprs=[Var(name='v01'), Not(expr=Var(name='v02'))])), Or(exprs=[Var(name='v03'), Not(expr=Var(name='v04'))])])
 ```

-Can you use recursive structural pattern matching to write a function `pretty_print` that produces output that is formatted similarly to how the formula is written above?
+Can you use recursive structural pattern matching to write a function `pretty_print` that produces output that is formatted with indentation to make it easier to read the structure of the expression?

 The technique will be very similar to what you did above.
 You're going to start by matching the argument and then creating a `case` statement for each subclass or `Expr`: